AqwamCreates/DataPredict/docs/API/Models/BaseModel.md

 #### Parameters

-* upperBound: The upper bound of target cost
+* upperBound: The upper bound of target cost.

-* lowerBound: The lower bound of target cost
+* lowerBound: The lower bound of target cost.

 ### setAutoResetOptimizers()